sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 cf set-env pal-tracker MANAGEMENT_ENDPOINTS_WEB_EXPOSURE_INCLUDE "*"
 ```

-## Challenge question
+## Challenge question and exercise of "Actuator" lab

-- What is code smell in the following code in the `TimeEntryController`?
+- Do you find any "code smell" in the following code in
+  the `TimeEntryController`?
   (Does it follow Single Responsibility principle?)
+  How can you improve the code?
+(Heard of AOP?)
-  What could be the solution?
-Do implement it if you know how to.
+  Do implement AOP if you know how.

   ```
   @GetMapping